 Like you, I wish that the area and its residents could prosper, but am not sure how this will be achieved.
 The area has many obstacles, including a large number of housing projects, and a dearth of productive, constructive opportunities.

-As a result, not only is the area difficult for residents and "outsiders" to improve, it is difficult for residents to escape.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+As a result, not only is the area difficult for residents and "outsiders" to improve, it is difficult for residents to escape.Admit it, you want to go ice skating with us on January 12th.

 Brownsville/East New York may have been a "ghetto" in the early part of the 20th century but it was a shopping mecca for all.
 It was wall to wall people on Saturdays and Sundays.
 I remember going with my parents back in the late 50s and 60s.
 Fortunoff had seven store fronts on Livonia Ave. each one having its own department so to speak, housewares in one, linens in another and so on.
 Belmont Ave. one block north was also a busy place to shop.
 And of course there were the pickle, hot dog and knish vendors on the street.
 Life was a hell of a lot simpler back then.